Bluserena

 The pearl of southern Sardinia, between enchanting beaches and sunken treasures

-Villasimius is home to south Sardinia’s most beautiful well-equipped seaside.
+Villasimius is home to south Sardinia’s most beautiful, well-equipped seaside.
 Admire the old fortress, a late 17th-century star-shaped military coastal defence structure.
-The Municipality of Villasimius lodges the Visual Arts Experimentation international centre.
+The Municipality of Villasimius lodges the Visual Arts Experimentation International Centre.
 Founded in 1982, the centre is home to numerous artworks born from a collaboration with several European artists.
 Located on Sardinia’s southwest coast, Villasimius, is close to several shipwrecks.
 The nearby Protected Marine Area stretches from Capo Carbonara to Capo Boi to the island of Serpentara.
 Although frequented by divers in the summer, the seabed and vegetation remain biologically intact, and host varied tropical fish that biologists have studied and observed for the past two decades.
 Admire beautiful porcelain shells formerly known as Venus of Cyprus and various fish species, sea turtles, and dolphins.

 A city rich in history and authenticity